Oncologica is the First UK Genomic Testing Lab to Be Government Approved for Day 2 and Day 8 Testing

 "We are committed to providing a first-class genetic testing service to all of our clinical partners, patients, business community and the general public, and we demonstrate the highest quality standards whether it is for improving cancer treatment opportunities for patients or for Covid-19 testing across the community.
 Covid-19 testing is presently being undertaken for businesses, offices, factories, educational institutions, and transport networks facilitating a safe return to work and enabling people to travel."

 "On receipt of our Coronafocus© self-sampling PCR kits, we extract the RNA genetic material out of the sample and copy it into DNA.
 Now if the virus is there, it is in a DNA form.
 We put it into a PCR reaction (Polymerase Chain Reaction) and take short snippets of DNA and match these to the virus DNA.
 If we find the virus DNA, we start a chemical reaction that copies the virus again and again, so that we have lots of copies.
 We then look at the sample copies.
 If there is no reaction, then no virus is detected.
-The Oncologica Covid-19 PCR test is very specific, and accurate.
-It can detect as little as one virus particle.
+The Oncologica Covid-19 PCR test is very sensitive and specific.
 If the Oncologica test finds it, you can believe it."

 About Oncologica